-Porter Davis Homes, the trade name for the Barrett Property Group, last October sued Metricon for copyright breaches relating to its use of an “alfresco quadrant" in some of its homes.
-The quadrant is an outdoor space bound by, and sharing a roof with a kitchen, meals area, rumpus room and family room.
+The latter, which goes by the trade name Barrett Property Group, last October took action for copyright breaches related to an “alfresco quadrant” – an outdoor space sharing a roof with a kitchen, dining, rumpus and living room.

-In February this year, Porter Davis recently launched a second round of legal action against Metricon for continuing to sell homes with an alfresco quadrant, but under new home names: Aspen, Ashton, Zenith and Jardine.
+In February, Porter Davis launched another round of legal action against its rival – claiming it continued to sell houses with the design feature, but under new names: Aspen, Ashton, Zenith and Jardine.

-The court found the alfresco quadrant was “a substantial part” of Porter Davis’ designs, and was therefore worthy of copyright protection.
+In making last year’s Metricon verdict, the court said the alfresco quadrant was “a substantial part” of Porter Davis’ design and was therefore worthy of copyright protection.